X

 REGIONAL DISTRIBUTION:

-Goatsrue has been reported in Niagara County.
+Goatsrue has been reported in Niagara County and Erie County.

 Goatsrue is also located in McKean County, PA, just south of the NY/PA state line.
 Within NYS, goatsrue has been reported in Onondaga and Tompkins County (Finger Lakes PRISM region).